skyfielders/python-skyfield/skyfield/documentation/files.rst

-The first time you run a Skyfield program, it will typically download one or more data files from the Internet that help it compute the positions of planets or satellites — one file for each call the program makes to Skyfield’s ``load()`` routine.
+The first time you run a Skyfield program, it will typically download one or more data files from the Internet that provide data about planet or satellite orbits — one file for each call the program makes to Skyfield’s ``load()`` routine.
 If the program is attached to a terminal, then a simple progress bar will be displayed